nuclearprotocol/moonbeam-explorer-expedition/README.md

-# MoonBeam Expedition TestNet
+# Moonbeam Expedition TestNet

 <!-- about the project -->

-MoonBeam Explorer Testnet is a simple Block Explorer for MoonBeam Testnet/Mainet & ETH RPC extending the expedition app (https://expedition.dev).
+Moonbeam Explorer Testnet is a simple Block Explorer for Moonbeam Testnet/Mainet & ETH RPC extending the expedition app (https://expedition.dev).